jancajak/AI_Image_Recognition/README.md

 - [x] Preprocessed images to match shape `(28, 28, 1)` and normalized to `[0, 1]`
 - [x] Prediction function now correctly interprets softmax output
 - [x] Image preview supported (optional for debugging)
 - [x] Accuracy increased significantly with CNN and correct preprocessing
+- [x] Add `Dropout` layers to reduce overfitting (improved realworld accuracy by large margin)

 ### 🔜 Planned / Improvements
-- [ ] Add `Dropout` layers to reduce overfitting
 - [ ] Add `BatchNormalization` for more stable and faster training
 - [ ] Use `EarlyStopping` to avoid unnecessary training epochs
 - [ ] Add `ImageDataGenerator` for rotation/zoom/shift augmentation